Why isn't a song online?

 The rights have gone elsewhere

 Rights aren't always forever.
 Sure, a manufactured pop act will sign the rights away in perpetuity, but for some music, the producers or production company will provide the label with a licence to release for a limited time period.
 This is most common with dance and club music where the producer licenced it to a major label for release.
-When this period expires the original rightsholders are not necessarily reminded that the period is over and any existing digital releases do not 'transfer' to them - the major label remoces the old release on expiry and the original rightsholder would have to upload as a new release themselves.
+When this period expires the original rightsholders are not necessarily reminded that the period is over and any existing digital releases do not 'transfer' to them - the major label removes the old release on expiry and the original rightsholder would have to upload as a new release themselves.

 Sometimes they can do this quick and easy, sometimes it will be in a backlog of other things to get online, sometimes it is beyond the technical capability of an individual rightsholder.
 In other cases, the rightsholder may have moved into a career away from music and in other cases, the rightsholder sadly can't be arsed.